OxfordSemantic/AdvancedWorkshop/2_1-Aggregation/2_1-Aggregation.md

 ## 🔥 &nbsp; Why is Aggregation helpful?

-Want to calculate the sum total or a property or count the number of objects in a class?
+Want to calculate the sum total of a property or count the number of objects in a class?

 Aggregation is the key!